-Section 14(1) states, "The Minister shall not make an appointment under this section unless a resolution approving the appointment has been passed by each House of the Oireachtas."
-When one examines section 12(2), one realises that what happens is "The Public Appointments Service shall recommend a lay person for appointment by the Minister as chairperson following a selection process held by the Service for that purpose."
+Section 14(1) states, "The Minister shall not make an appointment under this section unless a resolution approving the appointment has been passed by each House of the Oireachtas".
+When one examines section 12(2), one realises that what happens is "The Public Appointments Service shall recommend a lay person for appointment by the Minister as chairperson following a selection process held by the Service for that purpose".
 If the position of chairperson lies vacant, the Minister cannot appoint somebody else to act as a stand-in and he or she cannot say that person will be the acting chairperson for the purposes of section 22 until the Public Appointments Service has conducted a recruitment campaign, made a recommendation and the matters have come before the Oireachtas for approval.
 Until then, the Minister cannot anoint anybody to be the person who is to be accountable under section 22, which I believe is a serious lacuna.
-If, for whatever reason, the chairperson resigns, falls under a bus, is removed or whatever, no accountability exists for somebody who possibly was not even there when any of the things the committee might want to ask him or her about happened, such as how in the name of God did the commission do all of this?
-He or she will say that it all happened before he or she was recently appointed to the position.
+If, for whatever reason, the chairperson resigns, falls under a bus, is removed or whatever ele, there is no accountability for somebody who possibly was not even there when any of the things the committee might want to ask him or her about happened, such as how, in the name of God, did the commission do all of this?
+He or she will say it all happened before he or she was recently appointed to the position.
 It appears that there is a serious lacuna in how the matter is drafted.
-There was careful scrutiny of many portions of this Bill in the Lower House and in committee, but it appears to me there must be provision for somebody to be appointed by the Minister to be chairperson until that vacancy is filled - from the lay members if that is what the Minister insists on, which he knows I am against.
-There must at least be some kind of provision of that kind or else accountability is frozen while the chairperson is absent or the job is vacant, and section 22 ceases to operate.
+There was careful scrutiny of many portions of this Bill in the Lower House and committee, but it appears there must be provision for somebody to be appointed by the Minister to be chairperson until that vacancy is filled - from the lay members if that is what the Minister insists on, which he knows I am against.
+There must at least be some provision of that kind or else accountability is frozen while the chairperson is absent or the job is vacant and section 22 ceases to operate.

 The only circumstances in which section 22 can apply is if somebody else is appointed following a meeting of the commission, a nomination by the Minister - presumably with the say-so of the Government - and the holding of a debate in the Oireachtas on whether the person is suitable.
 Is that person then to come in and account for the general administration of the body during a period when he or she was not even a member?
 That would be very strange.